joshlesicar/doris_fine_scale/3_variant_filtering.md

 Ordinarily, this filtering step would completed per population, to avoid creating biases.
-However, only sites present in all samples will be kept, eliminating the requirment to evaluate sites per population.
+However, only sites present in all samples will be kept, eliminating the requirement to evaluate sites per population.
 **Code**

 ``` bash